 The CIOs have ample opportunities to strengthen the banks’ productivity gains.
-McKinsey claims the experience working with banks in recent years suggests the full set of levers have led to 25-40% in productivity gains.
+McKinsey claims the experience working with banks in recent years suggests the full set of levers has led to 25-40% in productivity gains.

 Prompt payback levers